markjprice/web-dev-net9/docs/errata/improvements.md

 - [Page 413 - Calling services in the Northwind MVC website](#page-413---calling-services-in-the-northwind-mvc-website)
 - [Page 458 - Using NSubstitute to create test doubles](#page-458---using-nsubstitute-to-create-test-doubles)
 - [Page 500 - Good media practices, Page 502 - Uploading images to Umbraco CMS](#page-500---good-media-practices-page-502---uploading-images-to-umbraco-cms)

+# Page 27 - Connecting to Azure SQL Edge in a Docker container

+> Thanks to [ghlouwho](https://github.com/ghlouwho) for raising [this issue on January 22, 2025](https://github.com/markjprice/web-dev-net9/issues/34).

+For readers who fail to connect, I will add a [troubleshooting guide](sql-container-issues.md) with suggestions of how to fix their issues.

 # Page 33 - Creating a class library for entity models